makrai/notes/zhang-2503-depression-explainable.md

 Linhai Zhang, Ziyang Gao, Deyu Zhou, Yulan He
 ACL 2025 arXiv:2503.01315 [cs.CL]

-* clinical interviews are the gold standard for depression assessment.
-However,
+* clinical interviews are the gold standard for depression assessment
-* attempts to improve interpretability use post-hoc LLM generation but suffer from hallucination.
-To address these limitations, we propose
+* attempts to improve interpretability use post-hoc LLM generation but suffer from hallucination
 * we: RED, a Retrieval-augmented generation framework for Explainable depres Det
-  * retrieves evidence from clinical interview transcripts, providing explanations for predictions.
-Traditional query-based retrieval systems use a one-size-fits-all approach, which may not be optimal for depression detection, as user backgrounds and situations vary.
-We introduce a
+  * retrieves evidence from clinical interview transcripts, providing explanations for predictions
+    * Traditional query-based retrieval systems: one-size-fits-all approach,
+    * may not be optimal for depression detection
+    <~ user backgrounds and situations vary
-  * personalized query generation module that combines standard queries with user-specific background inferred by LLMs, tailoring retrieval to individual contexts.
-Additionally, to enhance LLM
+  * personalized query generation module that
+    * combines standard queries with user-specific background inferred by LLMs, tailoring retrieval to individual contexts
-  + retrieving relevant knowledge from a social intelligence datastore using an event-centric retriever.
+  + retrieving relevant knowledge from a social intelligence datastore using an event-centric retriever
-* Experimental results on the real-world benchmark demonstrate RED's
+* good Experimental results on the real-world benchmark

 # 2 Related Work

 ## 2.1 Depression detection is challenging due to its subtle nature, with

-* data: clinical interviews or social media data (Gratch+ 2014; Burdisso+ 2020; Salas-Zárate+ 2022).
-Recent approaches focus on
+* data: clinical interviews or social media data (Gratch+ 2014; Burdisso+ 2020; Salas-Zárate+ 2022)
-* multi-modal data from interviews, combining text, audio, and video for better (Gratch+ 2014; Burdisso+ 2020; Salas-Zárate+ 2022).
-These methods
+* multi-modal data from interviews, combining text, audio, and video for better (Gratch+ 2014; Burdisso+ 2020; Salas-Zárate+ 2022)
 * aggregate features at various levels (word or utterance) to capture more
-* Early risk detection is also gaining traction, using techniques like incremental classifiers and risk window-based methods to predict depression before full symptoms emerge (Burdisso+ 2019a,b; Sadeque+ 2018)
+* Early risk detection is also gaining traction, using
+  * techniques like incremental classifiers and risk window-based methods to predict depression before full symptoms emerge (Burdisso+ 2019a,b; Sadeque+ 2018)
   * enable timely interventions by detecting consistent patterns over time.
 * LLMs are fine-tuned on mental health datasets to capture complex ling cues
   * LLMs with multimodal data for both depression detection and early interven